CRIMAC-WP4-Machine-learning/Prol_Spheroid/README.md

 # High-Precision model for acoustic backscattering by liquid and gas filled prolate spheroid over a wide frequency range and tilt angles

+<b>Code for backscattering calculations of penetrable (gas or fluid) prolate spheroids
+with high precision for a wide range of tilt angles and large frequency ranges used in fisheries acoustics.</b>

 Accompanging code to the manuscript "High-Precision model for acoustic backscattering by liquid and gas filled prolate spheroid over a wide frequency range and tilt angles – Implications in fisheries acoustics" (Khodabandeloo et al.) submitted to Journal of Sound and Vibration for review.

 The current release "ProlateSpheroidv0.9" is the release corresponding to the submission of the manuscript.

-Code for backscattering calculations of penetrable (gas or fluid) prolate spheroids with high precision for a wide range of tilt angles and large frequency ranges used in the fisheries acoustics.

 The code is written in Python and uses "A.L.
 Van-Buren, Mathieu and spheroidal wave functions fortran programs for their accurate calculation., (n.d.). https://github.com/mathieuandspheroidalwavefunctions." for the expansion coefficients with the Meixner and Schafke normalization scheme,